13 Best Meal Kit Delivery Services In Canada: Dine in Style with a Meal Kit Subscription

 Is Meal Kit Delivery Expensive?

 Not surprisingly, as you’ll see in the reviews below, meal kit delivery is a more expensive way to dine.
 Prices can range from as low as $8 per serving to upwards of $14.
-It’s definitely going to cost more than the traditional route of buying groceries from the store, and planning your own meals.
-You’re paying extra for the convenience.
-Thankfully, most services offer discounts to new members, or coupons for free meals with the first order.
+It’s going to cost more than the traditional route of buying groceries from the store and planning your meals.
+Thankfully, most services offer discounts to new members or coupons for free meals with the first order.

-The following is a review of 10 meal kit delivery services available in Canada.
-The first four deliver to most locations across the country, while the rest are only available in certain cities or provinces.
+The following is a review of 13 meal kit services available in Canada.
+The first five deliver to most locations across the country, while the remainder is only available in certain cities or provinces.

 Chefs Plate Review

 Chefs Plate was founded in 2014, originally serving the Toronto market, but it quickly expanded to include most Canadian provinces.
-With Chefs Plate, you have the option of customizing your meal selections from 4 categories: classic, family, 15-minute, and vegetarian.
+With Chefs Plate, you have the option of customizing your meal selections from 3 categories: Meat and Vegetables, Vegetarian, and Family.
 Pricing starts at $45.96 (2 meals, 2 servings), and includes a $6 delivery fee.

 - Delivery across Canada